torenius/SqlBulkCopyHelper/README.md

 ```

 ### Naming convention
-`MapAllPublicProperties` will default just use PropertyInfo.Name
+`MapAllPublicProperties` will by default just use PropertyInfo.Name
 You can change the behavior by providing a function.
 ```csharp
 helper.MapAllPublicProperties(propertyInfo => propertyInfo.Name.ToLower());